jhui/jhui.github.io/_posts/2017-03-07-TensorFlow-Perforamnce-and-advance-topics.markdown

 * Put the data preprocessing on the CPU.
 * Reading many small files are not efficient.
 Pre-process the data and create a few large one with TFRecord.
 * When using tf.contrib.layers.batch_norm, set the attribute fused=True.
-* Consider quantize the Neural network for inference in particular for mobile devices.
+* Consider quantizing the Neural network for inference in particular for mobile devices.

 ### Supervisor

 Supervisor allows a long running training to be recovered after a crash.
-Checkpoint is constantly made.
-When the process die, it can reload trained parameters from the checkpoint appoint startup.
-The code related to supervisor is shown as below:
+Checkpoints are constantly made.
+When the process dies, it can reload trained parameters from the checkpoint appoint startup.
+The code related to the supervisor is shown as below:
 ```python
 # For monitor purpose, we need to setup the global_step variable.
 global_step = tf.Variable(0, name='global_step', trainable=False)